dlparker/raft-consensus/docs/source/components.rst

 resource that gets transactional control.
 The RaftFrame library includes a Sqlite implementation (:class:`raftframe.log.sqlite_log.SqliteLog`) and an API definition via an abstract base class:
-:class:`raftframe.log.log_api.Log` so that other log implementations can be provided.
+:class:`raftframe.log.log_api.LogAPI` so that other log implementations can be provided.

 The log implementation is used to store data for the application, but